RequestNetwork/docs.request.network/docs/contracts.md

 Declares data hashes and collects the fees.

-After a request has been sent to IPFS, the hash is declared to the whole request network system through the RequestHashStorage
+After a request has been sent to IPFS, the hash is declared to the whole request network system through the RequestHashStorage.

 Anyone can submit hashes.